petertjmills/astro-sitemap-plugin/readme.md

 	integrations: [
 		...,
 		sitemap({
-			outputManifest: false, #This is for debugging purposes, leave it false.
+			outputManifest: false, //This is for debugging purposes, leave it false.
-			slug: "[...slug]", #This is the name of your dynamic route(s)
+			slug: "[...slug]", //This is the name of your dynamic route(s)
-			mapping: { #This maps the dynamic route to a content collection "/[...slug]": "/content/main",
+			mapping: { //This maps the dynamic route to a content collection "/[...slug]": "/content/main",
 				"/news/[...slug]": "/content/news",
 			},